 Royal Jelly is rich in amino acids, lipids, sugars, vitamins, and most importantly, proteins.
 It contains high levels of vitamins D and E, and also has ample levels of iron and calcium.
 As all of these are essential to proper health and organ function, it is very easy to see how Royal Jelly can help with in assisting with fertility.

-Royal Jelly is a substance that is secreted by nurse worker bees glands.
-The secretion is known as royal jelly and it is the main food source for the first 3 days of the larva.
+Royal jelly is the main food source for bee larva in the first 3 days of their development.
 One larva that is to be the Queen Bee is fed only royal jelly its entire life.
-This exclusive feeding triggers the full development of her ovaries which is needed to lay the millions of eggs she will lay in her lifetime.
+This exclusive feeding triggers the full development of her ovaries which are needed to create the millions of eggs she will lay in her lifetime.
 The Queen matures in 5 days and weighs double that of a worker bee.
 A worker bee only lives to be 30-45 days old, but the Queen bee lives to be 5 to 6 years old.
-The queen also lays in one season around 250,000 eggs and in peak season she may lay up to 2000 eggs a day.
+The queen also lays around 250,000 eggs in one season and in peak season she may lay up to 2000 eggs a day.
 This may have something to do with the extremely high nutritional content of the Royal Jelly which is this Queen’s exclusive diet.

 Royal Jelly is rich in amino acids (29 to be exact), lipids, sugars, some vitamins, fatty acids and most importantly, proteins.
 It contains ample levels of iron and calcium.
 Royal Jelly also contains acetylcholine, which is needed to transmit nerve messages from cell to cell.
 Regular consumption of high-quality Royal Jelly has been shown to help balance hormones.
 This makes it beneficial to those individuals that suffer from a hormonal imbalance, as it helps to provide support to the endocrine system.
 It may also help with problems that are related to hormonal imbalance.
 A study done in Japan and published in 2007 shows that Royal Jelly has the propensity to mimic human estrogen, which may help those that suffer from low estrogen levels.
 Estrogen is essential for healthy bone formation and healthy gene expression, and is vital for a healthy menstrual cycle.
 This study also showed potential for increased size of uterine cells in the rats studied.
 While there may need to be more studies done to show full potential of Royal Jelly consumption on uterine health this is exciting potential for women with weak uterine muscles or thin uterine lining due to long-term hormonal birth control use.